 The Reality of Investing in S&P 500 Index Funds

 Index funds are excellent investment tools, but you can get badly hurt even while using an excellent tool.
-The S&P 500 index tracks the shares of America’s 500 largest companies.
+The S&P 500 index tracks the shares of America’s 500 largest public companies.
 Mutual funds in this category split their cash into 500 pieces, buying shares in exact proportion to the value of the companies in the index.
 (If the value of Apple equals 4% of the 500 companies combined, 4% of the mutual fund’s money is put into Apple stock, and so on.)
-Despite extensive diversification, index funds are simple to manage, and usually charge annual fees that are 90% lower than other mutual funds.
+Despite extensive diversification, index funds are simple to manage and usually charge annual fees that are some 90% lower than other mutual funds.
 Thanks to these cost savings, index funds tend to outperform most other comparable mutual funds.

-While S&P 500 index funds do have a very long record of success, choosing this investment isn’t the no-brainer some people think it is.
+While S&P 500 index funds have a very long record of success, choosing this investment isn’t the no-brainer some people think it is.
 Along with its strong growth, the S&P 500 has also been very volatile.
 Many investors don’t have the financial strength or nerves to deal with its extended collapses in value.
-Also, there are other index fund investments that have historically done even better than S&P 500 index funds.
+Also, other index fund investments have historically done even better than S&P 500 index funds.
 With diversification that also includes safer options, investors can have most of the growth of index investing with less risk and angst.
 Let’s dig a bit deeper into the S&P 500’s potential for gains and losses.

-The S&P 500 plunges from time to time
+The S&P 500 Plunges From Time to Time

 Even people who grit their teeth and prepare to grind through a stock market crash often succumb.
 Depressing bear markets tend to unfold haphazardly over years, not days, weeks, or months.
 For example, the S&P 500’s recovery from the 2001 crash took almost six years.
 Then, after enjoying just a year or two of new highs, the financial crisis of 2008 dragged it back down again.
 It wasn’t until some four years later that shell-shocked investors in the S&P 500 finally recovered their lost ground.
 Even the most stalwart investor’s confidence can be shaken, especially for those who jumped in thinking they had nothing to lose.

 An S&P 500 fund is a great choice for many investors, but it hasn’t been the top index fund performer.
 While its blend of large-company stocks earned it a very solid 10.3% from 1970–2017, index funds invested in real estate, value-priced stocks, and small company stocks grew significantly more than the S&P 500.
-The 0.5–1% extra annual rise, compounded over that time period time, led to those other funds growing 50–70% larger than the S&P 500.
+The 0.5–1% extra annual rise, compounded over that time period, led to those other funds growing 50–70% larger than the S&P 500.

-Research and diversification required
+Research and Diversification Required

 Subscribe to the Newsletter